 “That’s the spirit.”
 I agreed, laughing.
 “Are all those boxes empty?
 We should be able to close up.”
 Dom peered into the cardboard boxes littered around the now restocked bookshelves, and nodded.

 “I have to nip by my place to get my stuff, but I’ll see at yours, yeah?”
 She said, stacking the boxes in a pile.
 I nodded, grabbing my bag and my coat and flicking off the lights.

 I followed Dom out the back door, locking it behind me, and stuffing the keys into my coat pocket.

 I had to stop by the grocery store on my way home to get some basic supplies, so the sun was just about setting when I pushed open the front door to my building.
-The afternoon sun was sending streaks of warm, golden light glinting across the marble floors, and it was so nice and peaceful in here that I couldn’t blame the doorman for sleeping in his chair.
+The afternoon sun was sending streaks of warm, golden light glinting across the marble floors, and it was so nice and peaceful in here that I couldn’t blame someone’s cat for sleeping on a nearby chair.

-I made my way over to the stairs, my heels clicking on the hard floor, and had just started climbing the first couple of steps when a shadow fell across my path.
+I made my way over to the stairs, my boots scuffing the hard floor, and had just started climbing the first couple of steps when a shadow fell across my path.

 I wanted to tell him I was sorry I was being rude and that really I wouldn’t mind having a conversation with him and if he didn’t want that we could amuse ourselves otherwise, but quickly regained control of my tongue and my brain before it slipped out.
 Instead I said;

 In the name of Merlin’s sequined undercrackers, why did I even bother?
 If I couldn’t be harsh and cynical, I shouldn’t be talking to him at all!
 Oh brother.